 Obligations and fees for the Open Funder Registry

 The OFR is open to everyone.
 There are no fees for members depositing funding data.
 Open Funder Registry search and our API are also freely available.

 Members must include the OFR ID for each funder if it is present in the Registry.
 If a funder is not in the Registry and does not have an ID, include the name of the funder.

 How to participate in the Open Funder Registry

 To access the OFR, you do not need to be a member, but you need to be a member to include OFR iDs in your Crossref metadata.
 Anyone who’s interested can simply enter an organization’s name into the Open Funder Registry search to view content connected to funding sources.
 The metadata in the registry is also openly available via our API, and as a downloadable RDF file.
 Learn more about accessing the OFR.

 Depositing metadata (members): collect funder names and grant numbers from your authors through your manuscript tracking system (or extract them from acknowledgements sections) and match them with the corresponding Funder IDs from the registry.
 Once this is done, it’s easy to add these three additional pieces of metadata - funder name, funder id, and grant number - as additional metadata in the regular Crossref content registration service.
 Learn more about how to collect and register funding data.

 Whenever you register content with us, make sure you include funder names and grant numbers in the submission:

 If you’re depositing XML with Crossref, include your funding data in your XML.

-Retrieving metadata: you can view the content that has cited a particular funding source by entering the organization’s name into the Funder Registry search.
+Retrieving metadata: you can view the content that has cited a particular funding source by entering the organization’s name into the Open Funder Registry search.
 If you prefer a machine-readable query, use our REST API.
 If you have questions about how your organization appears in the registry then please get in touch.
-Learn more about the funder registry and our other services on our funder community page.
+Learn more about the OFR and our other services on our funder community page.